-For more detailed information about the Health & Safety Policy and why you need one, see page 28.
+For more detailed information about the Health & Safety Policy and why you need one, see page 29.

-PRE-CONSTRUCTION INFO PACK TAB
+PRE-CONSTRUCTION INFO TAB

-In the Pre-construction Info Pack screen, it is essential that you review and edit the text of the Pre-construction Information Pack document because each Pack is unique and specific to the job for which it is prepared and therefore requires you to enter your own bespoke text.
+In the Pre-construction Info screen, it is essential that you review and edit the text of the Pre-construction Information document because it is unique and specific to the job for which it is prepared and therefore requires you to enter your own bespoke text.